Educational workshops for middle and high school students

 For students from 4th to 12th grade

 How are prejudices formed?
-How do they become rooted in a society?
-How can they sometimes lead to institutionalized racism, or genocide?
-Students address these questions by analyzing the prejudices transmitted through language or propaganda images.
+How are they rooted in a society?
+How can they sometimes lead to institutionalized racism or genocide?
+Students address these questions by analyzing the prejudices conveyed through language or propaganda images.
 They also try to put into perspective the role of certain racist prejudices in the history of the 20th century.

 Historical periods: From the Middle Ages to the present day.